|Guide||♦||17 Triplogs||0 Topics|

 Along the way, you will see some ruins of the Fremont Culture, a people who lived in this area around 1000 CE.
 You will have the opportunity to see both a foundation from a pit house, which is off a concise spur trail and a granary that is just up out of reach.
 The granary is easily missed if you do not have the guide.

 The first natural bridge that you come to is not the Hickman bridge.
 It is just a small bonus along the way.
 Keep your eye out for a post the same size and shape as the numbered signs with an arrow on it shortly after coming to this bridge.
 This is the beginning of the loop through the arch.
 There are habitat restoration efforts underway that are not to be disturbed, so be sure to stay on the trail.

 Once you see the bridge, continue on the trail.
 The trail continues underneath the bridge.
 Once you are close to the underbelly of the bridge, look for a flat-topped red rock with pioneers' names and dates inscribed on it.
 Many are from the 1930s Great Depression Era.

 Your descent will no doubt go faster than your ascent, with only one significant uphill stretch on the way out.
 Take your time and enjoy the views of Pectol's Pyramid, Fern's Nipple, and Capitol Dome.

 Capitol Reef is an arid landscape, so be sure to drink plenty of water and wear sunscreen, even in the cooler months of the year.

-Even though this trail is in Captiol Reef National Park and is protected as part of the park, the trailhead and the trail do not fall within the fee area.
-There are restrooms in the parking lot, but no drinking fountains.
+Even though this trail is in Capitol Reef National Park and is protected as part of the park, the trailhead and the trail do not fall within the fee area.
+There are restrooms in the parking lot but no drinking fountains.

-Things to note: There is a $250 fine for writing on or scratching in the sandstone walls (aka making your own petroglyphs) and it is unlawful to collect any rocks, artifacts, etc as it is still National Park land.
+There is a $250 fine for writing on or scratching in the sandstone walls (aka making your own petroglyphs), and it is unlawful to collect any rocks, artifacts, etc. as it is still National Park land.